iyoolaoyabiyi/onboarding-widget-manager/apps/widget/scripts/cli/docs/FIRESTORE_SETUP.md

 }
 ```

-**⚠️ Warning:** These rules are permissive for development.
+**Warning:** These rules are permissive for development.
 Tighten them for production!

 ## Verification